Veronika Valk: Biography

 Veronika Valk graduated from Tallinn 21.
 Keskkool with gold medal in 1994.
 She studied in the Estonian Academy of Arts in the department of architecture and city planning.
 She graduated from the academy in 2001 with master's degree, cum laude.
 From 1996 to 1997 she studied in the Rhode Island School of Design.

 In 2009, she received Estonian Cultural Endowment National Annual Award in architecture for Lasva Water Tower conversion into an Art Gallery (with Kadri Klementi, Kalle-Priit Pruuden, Peeter Laurits, Kalle Tikas).

 From 1998 to 2002 Veronika Valk practiced as a freelance architect.
 From 2002 to 2005 Veronika Valk was founder, partner and architect in the Kavakava LLC architectural bureau.
-From 2005 to 2008 Veronika Valk was AD an co-producer of Tallinn Festival of Light, Valgusfestival.
+From 2005 to 2008 Veronika Valk was AD and co-producer of Tallinn Festival of Light, Valgusfestival.
 From 2004 to 2008 she was teaching at the Estonian Academy of Arts.
 In 2005 she founded, and to present works in the Zizi&Yoyo LLC.
 Since 2006, she is board member of NGO Kultuurikatel.

 Most notable works by Veronika Valk are the central square of Rakvere, the sports hall of the Suure-Jaani Gymnasium, the monument of the composer Eduard Tubin and the reconstruction of the Lasva water tower.
 In addition Veronika Valk has successfully participated in numerous architectural competitions, won several awards, published over one hundred articles on architecture and urbanism.
 Veronika Valk is a member of the Union of Estonian Architects since 2001 (council member from 2004 to 2008).
 She has been council member of architecture magazine Ehituskunst and design magazine RUUM.